 Mr Klessens started his career in 1984 with Unilever after which he moved to ABN.
-During his 22 year career at ABN AMRO, Mr Klessens has held a number of positions, including Relationship Management, Risk and Structured Finance.
+During his 22-year career at ABN AMRO, Mr Klessens has held a number of positions, including Relationship Management, Risk and Structured Finance.
 He was member of the Group Risk committee of ABN AMRO.
 Following ABN AMRO, Mr Klessens moved to a Financial Advisory firm where he advised on financial (re-) structurings and solutions.

-In 2011 he joined RBS Group where he became Deputy Head of Global Country Risk being responsible for country appetite setting and exposure management across the RBS Group and covering the macro economic and political analysis of countries.
+In 2011 he joined RBS Group where he became Deputy Head of Global Country Risk being responsible for country appetite setting and exposure management across the RBS Group and covering the macro-economic and political analysis of countries.
 During these years there was special attention given to the financial stress in the Eurozone periphery and recommendations for the board to mitigate exposures.
 In this position he was an alternate member of the RBS Group Risk committee.

-Mr Klessens is member of the Supervisory Boards of NatWest Markets NV since 2015 (currently vice-chairman of the SB, chair of the Board Risk Committee and chair of Audit Committee), member of the Supervisory Board of Bank of Africa Group SA since 2016, the latter as a nominee of FMO and SB member of AltFin BV since early 2022.
+Mr Klessens is member of the Supervisory Boards of NatWest Markets NV since 2015 (currently vice-chairman of the SB, and chair of Audit Committee), and Chair of SB of AltFin BV since early 2022.

-He joined the SB of DHB Bank in June 2017 as independent member and is the chair of the bank's Advisory Committee on Credits and Related Party Transactions Committee.
+He joined the SB of DHB Bank in June 2017 as independent member.